PennLINC/babs/docs/source/preparation_input_dataset.rst

 .. _requirements_for_zipped_BIDS_derivatives_dataset:

 =====================================================
-Requirements for zipped BIDS derivatives dataset
+Requirements for a zipped BIDS derivatives input dataset
 =====================================================
 There are several requirements for zipped BIDS derivatives dataset: